-Katadyn Hiker Pro Water Microfilter Review
+Katadyn Hiker Pro Water Microfilter Review: A Horror Story

-The Katadyn Hiker Pro Microfilter is a popular, portable water filter for bacteria treatment and removal--but this review reveals why you shouldn't buy one.
+The Katadyn Hiker Pro Microfilter is a popular, portable water filter for bacteria treatment and removal–but this review reveals why you shouldn’t buy one.

 After spending time using and looking at the Katadyn Hiker Pro, I have to say that it just doesn't appeal to me anymore.